-Chartreux is best known for their captivating pumpkin-coloured eyes.
-They are attentive and calm feline companion.
-These amazing cats have a face shape that looks like they are smiling.
+Chartreux cats are best known for their captivating pumpkin-coloured eyes.
+They are attentive and calm feline companions.
+These amazing cats have a unique face shape that makes them appear as though they are always smiling.
 These astounding cats are intelligent with lightning-fast reflexes that make them particularly fun to watch.

-Chartreux is the natural, historic cat breed of France, known for many centuries for their blue colour and unique coat texture.
-Citations about France's blue cats appear in literature as early as the 16th century, and Linnaeus and Buffon, the great 18th century naturalists, acknowledged the Chartreux cat as one of the four known cat breeds of their time.
+The Chartreux is the natural, historic cat breed of France.
+They have been around for many centuries and are known for their blue colour and unique coat texture.
+Citations about France's blue cats appear in literature as far back as the 16th century.

-Like most cat breeds, Chartreux loves to climb, and they have been known to do acrobatic acts while they are in pursuit of a fishing pole toy.
+Like most cat breeds, the Chartreux loves to climb, and they have been known to do acrobatic acts while they are in pursuit of a fishing pole toy.
 They are playful and smart.
-That’s why this cat breed like to be challenged by learning new tricks and playing with interactive and puzzle toys that reward them with small treats when they learn how to operate them.
+That’s why this cat breed likes to be challenged by learning new tricks and playing with interactive and puzzle toys that reward them with small treats when they figure them out.

 - Grooming: Once a Week 2/10

 - Shedding: Medium 6/10

 - Activity Level: High 10/10

 - Friendliness to other pets: High 10/10